Solway Firth (song)

 "Solway Firth" is a song by American heavy metal band Slipknot.
-Produced by Greg Fidelman, it was released as the second single from the band's sixth studio album We Are Not Your Kind on July 22, 2019.
+Produced by Greg Fidelman, it was released on July 22, 2019, as the second single from their sixth album, We Are Not Your Kind.
 The song's music video was directed by the band's percussionist Shawn "Clown" Crahan and features footage from the Amazon Prime Video series The Boys.
-The track peaked at number eight on the US Billboard Hot Rock Songs chart and number 14 on the UK Rock & Metal Singles Chart.
+The track peaked at number 8 on the US Billboard Hot Rock Songs chart and number 14 on the UK Rock & Metal Singles Chart.

 Background

-"Solway Firth" was released on July 22, 2019 as the second single from the band's sixth studio album We Are Not Your Kind, following "Unsainted" two months previously.
+"Solway Firth" was released on July 22, 2019, as the second single from the band's sixth studio album, We Are Not Your Kind, following "Unsainted" two months previously.
 The song's title refers to Solway Firth, a section of sea which forms part of the border between Scotland and England, but may also be alluding to the Solway Firth Spaceman, a popular subject of ufology; the recurring lyric "Here's an unexplainable one" is a likely allusion to this.